-Students may choose crossfields of their own design for the first examination, in consultation with the Executive Officer.
-This request must be made one semester before signing up for the First Examination, so that the relevant subfield examination committee can make a determination about whether it is appropriate to them.
-For August exams, one would sign up in the spring; for January exams, one indicates his or her preference in the fall.
+Students may request to design their own crossfields for the first examination in consultation with the Executive Officer.
+This request must be made in writing one semester prior to signing up for the First Examination, so that the relevant subfield examination committee can make a determination about whether it is appropriate to them.
+For August exams, one would indicate his or her preference to the Program Office during the spring semester prior to March 31; for January exams, one indicates his or her preference to the Program Office during the fall semester prior to October 31.
 However, not all subfields allow crossfields, for example, comparative politics does not.